-Our project has over 100 volunteers, including a core team of 4 volunteers that manage various aspects that allows us to reconnect Sussex with its incredible marine wildlife.
+Our project has over 120 volunteers, including a core team of 4 volunteers that manage various aspects of the project itself.

 Simon is our Project Coordinator.
 He is a passionate conservationist who has always had an interest in marine wildlife from a young age, and is now devoting his time and efforts to achieve a career in conservation where everyone feels empowered to protect the oceans.